 Social media technology helped spread the word about the rideshare issue and proposed legislation throughout Las Vegas and the entire state.
-Though it was a long and difficult fight lasting over a year, innovation prevailed, and in the second half of 2015 Lyft and Uber were given the green light to operate within Nevada.
+Though it was a long and difficult fight lasting more than a year, innovation prevailed, and in the second half of 2015, Lyft and Uber were given the green light to operate within Nevada.
 Today, there are currently more Lyft and Uber drivers carrying passengers than taxi cabs.

 Technology Changes Outreach

 Smartphone technology in the form of apps has propelled campaigns forward.
 One example, Hustle.life, lets political campaigns get in touch with voters in a very personal manner, through their phone.